 If your toddler is kicking and screaming each time they are put into their baby chair then this may be a tell-tale sign they are ready for a change.

-But you should also look out for less obvious signs, like not wanting to stay seated in a high chair for even short durations, as these could also indicate your child has started to outgrow their chair.
+But you should also look out for less obvious signs, like not wanting to stay seated in a high chair for even short durations, as these could also indicate your child has started to outgrow it.

 3. Too Big For Their Chair